 The estate planning landscape has been marked by change and uncertainty over the years.
 Under 2001 tax law, the Federal estate tax became progressively generous in the run-up to 2010, when it was phased out completely for a single year.
 Under the 2010 Tax Relief Act, the Federal estate tax was reinstated.
 The Tax Cuts and Jobs Act of 2017 doubled the exemption amounts from 2018 to 2025.
-In 2022, there is a top tax rate of 40% and an exemption amount of \$12,060,000, or \$24,120,000 for married couples.
+In 2023, there is a top tax rate of 40% and an exemption amount of \$12,920,000, or \$25,840,000 for married couples.

 Early preparation is key to developing appropriate strategies to minimize potential estate taxes and ultimately maximize the amount transferred to your heirs.
-With the reinstatement of estate taxes, the exemption allows you to transfer \$12.06 million to your children or other heirs tax free at death.
-(Bear in mind that an unlimited amount may be passed tax free to a spouse.)
+Bear in mind that an unlimited amount may be passed tax free to a spouse.
+If you are married and your combined assets (including life insurance) surpasses \$25.84 million, consider implementing advanced planning tools, such as trusts, to help minimize taxes. an unlimited amount may be passed tax free to a spouse.)
 If you are married and your combined assets (including life insurance) surpasses \$24.12 million, consider implementing advanced planning tools, such as trusts, to help minimize taxes.